Psychological health key terms

 bullying

-repeated, unreasonable behaviour by a person which is directed at an employee or group of employees that creates a risk to health and safety.
+repeated, unreasonable behaviour directed at a person or group that creates a risk to health and safety.

 exposure to traumatic events or content